Nino-cunei/uruk/docs/transcription.md

 ### Bad numbering ###

+**N.B.: This section is obsolete.
+The final version of the data does not have this kind of problem.**

 Sometimes a column is badly numbered.
 These are the things that might occur:

 1.  multiple lines with the same number